-I don’t know to what degree the problem of gender stereotypes affects me, but I think girls suffer more from it: they’re met with a dismissive attitude, like “Can you really do it?”
+I don’t know to what degree the problem of gender stereotypes affects me, but I think women suffer more from it: they’re met with a dismissive attitude, like “Can you really do it?”
 Female singers are more or less spared but not composers.
-And if a girl wants to work with the computer, everyone is like she will never be able to do it.
-It looks like girls have to prove more that they can do everything themselves, and they can do it well.
+And if a woman wants to work with the computer, everyone is like, she will never be able to do it.
+It seems that women have to prove more often that they can do everything themselves, and they can do it well.

-By the way, music where the audience is strongly mixed is probably neutral, because there is no overbalance to any side.
+By the way, music where the audience is evenly mixed is probably neutral, because there is no imbalance to either side.